Santhosh-Chidambaram/NotesBlog/README.md

 "# Notesblog"
-A simple Notes Blog Application using django
+------A simple Notes Blog Application using django

 #Notes
-*first clone the repo
+first clone the repo
-*then do python manage.py makemigrations
+then do python manage.py makemigrations python manage.py migrate python manage.py migrate --run-syncdb
-*python manage.py migrate
-*python manage.py migrate --run-syncdb

 so that you can use the website